 \section{Abstract}

-Deposition of Pt on a Ge(001) surface gives rise to the spontaneous formation of nanowire arrays after high temperature annealing.
-These nanowires are thermodynamically stable, only one atom wide and up to a few hundred atoms long.
-The nanowires only grow on a mixed Pt-Ge-surface, which presents a unique substrate for the formation of the nanowires.
-We perform an \textit{ab initio} density functional theory study to identify possible structures of this Pt-Ge (001) surface with the nanowires on top.
-A large number of structures with nanowires formed out of Pt or Ge atoms only or mixed Pt-Ge dimers is studied.
-By comparing simulated scanning tunneling microscope (STM) images with experimental STM images the formation of the nanowires can be understood, and geometries of different phases in the formation process identified.
-We found that the formation of nanowires on a Pt-Ge(001) surface is a complex event based on increasing Pt density in the top layers of the Ge(001) surface.
-Most remarkably we found the nanowires to consist of \emph{germanium} atoms placed in a trough lined with Pt atoms.
+We study formation of the nanowires formed after deposition of Pt on a Ge(001) surface.
+The nanowires form spontaneously after high temperature annealing.
+They are thermodynamically stable, only one atom wide and up to a few hundred atoms long. \textit{Ab initio} density functional theory calculations are performed to identify possible structures of the Pt-Ge (001) surface with nanowires on top.
+A large number of structures is studied.
+With nanowires that are formed out of Pt or Ge dimers or mixed Pt-Ge dimers.
+By comparing simulated scanning tunneling microscopy images with experimental ones we model the formation of the nanowires and identify the geometries of the different phases in the formation process.
+We find that the formation of nanowires on a Pt-Ge(001) surface is a complex process based on increasing the Pt density in the top layers of the Ge(001) surface.
+Most remarkably we find the nanowires to consist of \emph{germanium} dimers placed in troughs lined by mixed Pt-Ge dimer rows.

-\section{INTRODUCTION}
+\section{Introduction}